Fleet Management Glossary

 Finance Rental – The finance element of rental payments and usually includes depreciation and interest.

 Fleet Management – A range of activities associated with running a vehicle fleet.
+This fleet management glossary aims to highlight some of these activities.

 Fuel Cards – Payment cards specifically for the purchase of fuel and associated services (e.g. Car wash or oil).